Southeast Missouri Lead District: Production

 The Lead Belt produces about 70% of the US primary supply of lead, and significant amounts of the nation's zinc.
 In the year 2000, Missouri produced 313,105 tons, with an estimated value of $128,838,880, according to Missouri DNR Data.
 About 84% of the lead is used for lead–acid batteries, and a secondary smelter in Boss, Missouri recycles lead–acid batteries.
-Another major consumer of Missouri lead is Winchester Ammunition, located in East Alton, Illinois.
+Another major consumer of Missouri lead was Winchester Ammunition, located in East Alton, Illinois.

 From 1720 to its closure in 1959, the Mine La Motte-Fredericktown Subdistrict produced over 325,000 tons of lead.
 From 1864 to 1972, over 8.5 million tons of lead was produced from the Old Lead Belt Subdistrict.
 The Viburnum Trend is the only subdistrict still in production, and is primarily mined by The Doe Run Company.
 From 1960 to 2022, The Doe Run Company has reported that nearly 315 million tons of ore has been extracted from the Viburnum Trend.